rrwick/Basecalling-comparison/README.md

 This analysis is my personal favourite: how accurate are the _consensus_ sequences?
 I don't particularly care if individual reads have low identity if they can produce an accurate assembly.

-Scrappie raw v1.0.0, basecRAWller and DeepNano all performed poorly (basecRAWller isn't missing from this plot, it's off the bottom with a median value in the 80s).

 In previous versions of my analysis, Albacore consistently led the pack with consensus accuracy, but the newly released Chiron v0.3 produces the best consensus sequences by a huge margin.
-Its assemblies have approximately half the errors of the second best assembly (Albacore v2.1.3).
+Its assemblies have approximately half the errors of the second-best assembly (Albacore v2.1.3).
 I'm not sure if this improvement is solely due to Chiron v0.3's new beam search functionality, but whatever the cause, kudos to the Chiron developers!

 It's also interesting to look at the assembly relative length, like we did for reads:

 <p align="center"><img src="images/rel_assembly_length.png" width="95%"></p>

 This shows which basecallers are more prone to consensus sequence insertions (e.g. Albacore v1, Scrappie raw v1.0.0 and DeepNano) and which are more prone to deletions (most of the rest).
-BasecRAWller looks like a line in this plot because the bulk of its distribution is between 107% and 108% but it extends down to 77%.